binarylogic/authlogic/.github/triage.md

 Common responses to issues.

-## Ignored issue template
+## Ignored issue template, bug report

+All issues are required to use our [issue template](https://github.com/binarylogic/authlogic/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+Please open a new issue and follow the instructions.
+Due to limited volunteers, we can help, but you must commit to taking an active leadership role in fixing your own issue.

+## Usage Question

 Due to limited volunteers, we can't accept usage questions.
 Please ask such questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/authlogic).
 We don't even have enough volunteers to accept non-security bug reports, unless you can commit to fixing them yourself, and just need some help.
 If you can commit to fixing a non-security bug yourself, you can open an issue, but please follow our issue template.

 ## Usage question we were able to answer